TeurDev/TeurDev/README.md

 I like learning, experimenting, and building projects that are useful, creative, and a bit different.

-- 🌱 I’m currently learning ...
+- 🌱 Technologies I Currently Use...
   - Java
   - React Native
   - Typescript